zzhangjii/learning-library/lab-guides/LabGuide200.md

   ![](images/200/46-1.3.PNG)

-### **Step 2**: Include/Edit your ATP instance specific information
+### **Step 2**: Edit your ATP instance specific information

-In this step you are going to edit the `dbconfig.properties` file to add your DB instance specific connection name.
+In this step you are going to edit the `dbconfig.properties` file to add a DB instance connection name.

 - Using **vi** edit the **dbconfig.properties** file and add your connection property.
-We will be using the ATP DB instance called `mattoATP` in the following examples:
+We will be using an ATP DB instance called `mattoATP` for the following examples:

 - The DB Connection information can be found in the OCI Console under your ATP database instance link: